Sonic Studio: Early years

 The Sonic System began life as research into real–time, computer–based audio production.
 The Audio Signal Processor (or ASP) hardware–based audio signal processor, designed by James A. Moorer, after work on the Hydra audio project at Stanford University’s CCRMA, was a proof of concept for what is now considered a digital audio workstation.
 The ASP's design started life in 1980 and was designed primarily for real–time, multichannel EQ and mixing.
 SoundDroid, an in–house project of Lucasfilm Ltd.’s Sprocket Systems that was later spun off as part of The Droid Works, was a hard disk–based, non–linear, second generation digital audio workstation that leveraged the research done on the ASP.
 Though the SoundDroid project was never commercialized and The Droid Works was later sold to Avid, the audio development team went on to first create the NoNOISE restoration system in 1987, hosted on a Motorola–powered SUN 1, the first true, general purpose computer “workstation,” which had been developed in cooperation with Lucasfilm.
 The SUN ran UNIX, developed by Bell Labs and refined at UC Berkeley.
 Sonic Studio’s current flagship product run on macOS, a modern version of that same UNIX variant, BSD Unix, that powered the original SUN workstation.

-After evaluating the cost and complexity of their SUNs, the Sonic team decided to tap a new platform, Apple Computer’s Macintosh II, also powered by a Motorola 68000, to create the first production version of the Sonic Station later that year.
-By 1988, the Sonic Station was in service at EMI Abbey Road and Finesplice in London, and MCA in California, performing “miraculous” feats of restoration and starting a trend of mining back catalog that continues to this day.
-That first system employed a dedicated NuBus hardware co–processor, with 4 Motorola 56000–series Digital Signal Processors (DSP), beginning a trend that continued through seven generations of hardware.
+After evaluating the cost and complexity of the SUN workstations, the Sonic team decided to focus on a new platform: Apple Computer's Macintosh II.
+Later that year, the team used the Macintosh II to create the first production version of the Sonic Station.
+By 1988, the Sonic Station was in use at EMI Abbey Road and Finesplice in London, and at MCA in California.
+The Sonic Station helped restoration work and helped start a trend toward mining back catalogs.
+The system used a NuBus coprocessor equipped with four Motorola 56000–series digital signal processors.

 Demand grew for a turnkey Compact Disc preparation system and, in 1990 with the addition of the world’s first CD-R product, Sony’s $30,000, two piece, E-1/W-1 Compact Disc-Recordable system in conjunction with START Lab’s new media, the complete Sonic System was born.
-After a few years of development, the product was renamed “SonicStudio” and development continues to this day.
+After a few years of development, the product was renamed “SonicStudio”.